richardhughesportfolio/format-xml/README.md

 # format-xml

-A command line utility to help format XML that is written in Rust.
+A command line utility to help format XML from `stdin` to `stdout`.

 - [format-xml](#format-xml)
   - [Usage](#usage)